 Question not answered here?

 Still need help?
 No worries—we've got a whole forum for you to ask questions in.
 (Be sure to search the topics that are already there to see if someone else has asked the same question, though!)
-If you already have an account, you can also stop by the shoutbox (at the bottom of the forum's index page) and talk to members and staff directly.
+If you're on Discord, you can also stop by the #general channel of Turquoise's server and talk to members and staff directly.
 Don't forget that this website may also have information that answers your question, too—check the FAQ and some other pages and see if that helps!